 - exercise the MyCC’s powers to make decisions, give directions, or take such other appropriate actions.

-The MyCC may accept an undertaking from an enterprise to do, or refrain from doing, anything as the MyCC considers appropriate.
+The MyCC may accept an undertaking from an enterprise to do, or refrain from doing, anything the MyCC considers appropriate.
 Where the MyCC believes that it has a strong case, it is unlikely to accept an undertaking.
-Conversely where an undertaking enables the MyCC to bring about a quick and effective remedy without lengthy legal proceedings, this may be seen as a more effective use of the MyCC’s resources which can then be channelled into other infringement cases.
+Conversely where an undertaking enables the MyCC to bring about a quick and effective remedy without lengthy legal proceedings, this may be seen as a more effective use of the MyCC’s resources, which can then be channelled into other infringement cases.

 Where the MyCC accepts an undertaking, it shall close the investigation without any finding of infringement and it shall not impose a penalty on the enterprise.
 Any undertaking accepted by the MyCC will be made publicly available for inspection by the public and can be enforced in the High Court.
 Offering a suitable undertaking is particularly useful to avoid a finding of infringement, which can trigger follow-on civil actions.

 In October 2014, the MyCC accepted undertakings from Giga Shipping Sdn Bhd and Nexus Mega Carriers Sdn Bhd, which are major providers of logistic and shipment services by sea for motor vehicles from ports in Peninsular Malaysia to ports in Sabah, Sarawak and Labuan, in relation to exclusive agreements between the two enterprises with vehicle manufacturers, distributors and retailers.
 Following a complaint from a competitor, the MyCC had been investigating the said exclusive agreements and was concerned that these agreements may have the effects of foreclosing customers to competitors of the enterprises, which if established, would have the effect of significantly preventing, restricting or distorting competition in the provision of the services.